How Red Light Therapy Can Help You Sleep Better

 Red light is an excellent substitute for natural light and can ease the symptoms of sunlight deficiency as well as help to counteract the effects of too much blue or fluorescent light exposure.

-The longer wavelengths of red light penetrate your body to its cellular level and reduce inflammation, improve circulation, promote tissue healing, provide pain relief, and strengthen your body’s natural healing abilities.
+The longer wavelengths of red light penetrate your body to its cellular level and reduce inflammation, improve circulation, promote tissue healing, provide significant pain relief, and strengthen your body’s natural healing abilities.
 This, in turn, elevates the quality of your sleep.
 Better overall wellness and less pain increase your potential to experience peaceful, uninterrupted sleep.

 Does Clinical Research Support the Effectiveness of Red Light Therapy For Better Sleep?